Michiel-VandeVelde/Thesis/content/sota.md

 We start by looking into the related work covering parsers and compilers from a theoretical perspective, afterward we list the most relevant existing parsers for SPARQL and other query languages.
-After covering the parsing itself, we take a look at common AST structures, specifically when the AST needs to support round tripping.
+After covering the parsing itself, we take a look at common AST structures, specifically when the AST needs to support round-tripping.

 ### Parsers